 - Member means a Member of the Royal Society of New Zealand in accordance with sections 9 to 19 of the Act.
 Section 9 of the Act provides that Membership of the Society consists of the following:

 b.
 Ordinary Members (known as Professional Members, Associate Members and Student Members);

 f.
 Affiliate Organisations that are Members in accordance with section 15(2) of the Act;

 h.
 Honorary Fellows.

-- notify means to send a written notice (by post, email, fax, or other similar means of communication) to the last known address of the person concerned
+- notify means to send a written notice (by post or email, or other similar means of communication) to the last known address of the person concerned

-- respondent means the Member complained about or into whose conduct the Society has initiated an inquiry;
+- respondent means the Member or Members complained about or into whose conduct the Society has initiated an inquiry

 - Society means the Royal Society of New Zealand continued by section 3 of the Act

 4.1 A complaint to the Society alleging that there has been a breach by a Member of one or more of the professionalism and ethical obligation, membership obligation or good character obligation, as set out in General Rule 2.8, must meet the requirements of 4.2.

 4.2 To be valid a complaint must be submitted in writing to the Chief Executive and contain: